turi-code/userguide/timeseries/timeseries-data.md

 # Time series

-Data sources such as usage logs, sensor measurements, financial instruments, the presence of a time-stamp results in an implicit temporal ordering on the observations.
+For data sources such as usage logs, sensor measurements, and financial instruments, the presence of a time-stamp results in an implicit temporal ordering on the observations.

-In these applications, it becomes important to be able to treat the time-stamp as an index around which several important operations such as:
+In these applications, it becomes important to be able to treat the time-stamp as an index around which several important operations can be performed, such as:
 - grouping the data with respect to various intervals of time
 - aggregating data across time intervals
-- aggregate/impute raw data into regular discrete intervals
+- aggregating/imputing raw data into regular discrete intervals

 The `TimeSeries` object is the fundamental data structure for multivariate time series data.
 TimeSeries objects are backed by a single `SFrame`, but include